zhiyuan8/docker-learn/README.md

     - build complicated application faster, some complicated application which contains Web Server, Application Server and Database.
     - docker-compose.yml

+- Kubernetes (K8s)
+  - Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
+  - A set of APIs which run on top of Docker.

 - Docker Swarm

 - Docker image